1977 Detroit Lions season

 The 1977 Detroit Lions season was their 48th in the National Football League (NFL).
 The team matched their previous season's output of 6–8, and missed the playoffs for the seventh straight season.
 The Lions struggled offensively, scoring a mere 183 points while finishing in third place with a 6–8 record for the second consecutive season.

 The 1977 coaching staff included 25-year-old assistant special teams and offensive assistant coach Bill Belichick.
 Belichick would later win two Super Bowls in the 1986 and 1990 seasons as defensive coordinator with the New York Giants, and six as head coach of the New England Patriots.

+This would be the final season for head coach Tommy Hudspeth before he and his entire staff were fired.
+This would also be the final season for future Hall-of-Fame tight end Charlie Sanders before his retirement.